Methods to Protect a Windows PC

 Please visit Apple's support site for Mac OS X security related questions:

-Public wireless is available in most buildings on the main campus and the Sacred Heart Campus excluding the Residence Halls.
-There are two options for accessing the public wireless network:
+Public wireless is available in all buildings on Campus.
+There are three options for accessing the public wireless network:

 SSID: bacnet PASSWORD: none

 DESCRIPTION: Traffic on this network is not encrypted.
 Your internet browsing sessions can be easily observed or hijacked by a third party.